 There are currently only a few mortgage providers that will offer mortgages to people buying through the Deposit Unlock scheme: Accord, Perenna and Bluestone Mortgages.
 And these mortgages are only available via a broker.

-With Accord Mortgages, you can borrow up to £600,000 when buying a home through the Deposit Unlock scheme.
+With Accord Mortgages, you can borrow up to £600,000 when buying a home through the Deposit Unlock scheme, depending on your circumstances.
 But you’ll need to go via a mortgage broker to get access to the deals.
-In Winter 2025, Accord Mortgages offered a 5 year Deposit Unlock fixed rate of 5.25%, with an arrangement fee of £495 with a free valuation and £250 cashback.
+In Winter 2026, Accord Mortgages offered a 5 year Deposit Unlock fixed rate of 5.25%, with an arrangement fee of £495 with a free valuation and £250 cashback.

 While if you’re looking for a 2 year fix, Accord Mortgages offers a rate of 5.71% with a £495 arrangement fee, £250 cashback and a free valuation.

-But rates are subject to change so speak to a fee-free mortgage broker to get the latest rates.
+But rates are subject to change so speak to a fee-free mortgage broker to get the most up to date information.

 Bluestone Mortgages offer Deposit Unlock mortgages up to £600,000.
-In Winter 2025 Bluestone Mortgages offered Deposit Unlock mortgages at 7.04% for a 2 year fix with a £1,495 fee.
+In Winter 2026 Bluestone Mortgages offered Deposit Unlock mortgages at 7.04% for a 2 year fix with a £1,495 fee.
 For a 5 year fix, it offers a Deposit Unlock mortgage rate of 6.79% with a fee of £1,495.
 While these rates are higher than other lenders’, it may be an option if you don’t fit mainstream lenders’ lending criteria.
-Experienced credit issues in the past?
-Read our guide on Bad credit mortgages.

 Newcastle Building Society was the first lender to announce a mortgage completion under the Deposit Unlock scheme in November 2021.
 This was part of a pilot scheme in North East England that involved properties with a maximum value of £330,000.
 Since then, Newcastle increased its maximum loan amount to £750,000.